 The Walking Dead: Episode 1 - A New Day Review

-By Kevin Mitchell Posted on June 15, 2012
+By Kevin Mitchell | Posted: June 15, 2012

 Lee Everett sits in the back of a police car, convicted of murder and being transported by a rather chatty old cop in the heart of Georgia.
-After answering the seemingly harmless questions asked by the old timer, you start to take notice of strange things going on, even if the cop decides to ignore it.
-The radar blasts with incoming reports; emergency vehicles are seen screaming down the other side of the highway, but soon you are neck deep in the events after your squad car collides with a zombie meandering across the road.
+After answering the seemingly harmless questions asked by the old timer, you start to notice strange things going on, even if the cop decides to ignore it.
+The radio blasts with incoming reports; emergency vehicles are seen screaming down the other side of the highway, but soon you are neck deep in the events after your squad car collides with a zombie meandering across the road.
 As you drift in and out of consciousness, you survey the wreckage and escape with a pretty bad leg injury.

 Simply Put

-Once the credits rolled on the first episode after breaking the 3-hour mark I found myself sitting at the each of the couch, finally able to relax my grip on the controller.
+Once the credits rolled on the first episode after breaking the 3-hour mark, I found myself sitting at the edge of the couch, finally able to relax my grip on the controller.
 Making use of a graphic novel style, the aging engine utilized by Telltale has never looked better.
-The emotion and fear on the characters faces as a zombie is looming over them is the best I have seen.
+The emotion and fear on the characters' faces as a zombie is looming over them is the best I have seen.
 The PlayStation 3 version can be a bit choppy at times, but this is nothing new for PS3 owners.
 Telltale has grasped more than just my attention with the first episode as I await patiently for Episode 2 and continue my struggle for survival in a world that no one is prepared for.

 Note: The Walking Dead: Episode 1 - A New Day was reviewed on PlayStation 3.
 A digital copy of the game was provided by the publisher/developer.